Astemes/astemes-triarc-framework/docs/40_Helper Loops/Helper Loops.md

 ![Helper palette](img/helper_loop_palette.png)

-To stop a running helper loop, the `Stop Helper Loops.vi`, as shown in the palette above, should be called.
+All helper loops are stopped by the framework when the process finishes or is cleared.
-If the `Helper Action.vi` does not terminate by itself, it should be stopped by the host process when the host process is stopped
+It is also possible to stop a running helper loop by calling the `Stop Helper Loops.vi`, shown in the palette above.
 Note that VI stops all running helper loops, and there is no way to selectively stop helper loops provided by the framework.

 ## State Data